huggingface/blog/embedding-quantization.md

 ## Improving scalability

-They are several ways to approach the challenges of scaling embeddings.
+There are several ways to approach the challenges of scaling embeddings.
 The most common approach is dimensionality reduction, such as PCA [^1].
 However, classic dimensionality reduction -- like PCA methods -- tends to perform poorly when used with embeddings [^5].

 In recent news, Matryoshka Representation Learning [^2][^3] (MRL) as used by OpenAI [^4] also allows for cheaper embeddings.
 With MRL, only the first `n` embedding dimensions are used.
 This approach has already been adopted by some open models like [nomic-ai/nomic-embed-text-v1.5](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) and [mixedbread-ai/mxbai-embed-2d-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-2d-large-v1) [^6].

-However, there is another new approach to achieve progress on this challenge; it entails no reduction of the dimensionality of the embeddings, but rather a reduction in size of each of the individual values in the embedding: **Quantization** [^7][^8][^9].
+However, there is another new approach to achieve progress on this challenge; it does not entail dimensionality reduction, but rather a reduction in size of each of the individual values in the embedding: **Quantization** [^7][^8][^9].
 Our experiments on quantization will show that we can maintain a large amount of performance while significantly speeding up computation and saving on memory, storage, and costs.
 Let's dive into it!

 <!--
 With quantization, we change the amount of information used for every entry in vector, so that embedding takes less space.
 This is done by exchanging precision (bits per entry) with speed and storage cost.
 Our experiment in the following will show that we cen maintain a large amount of performance, gain significant speedups and save storage.
 Let's dive into it.